-I created these public speaking activities to address common areas of concern with high schoolers.
+Sometimes, structure helps young speakers, so I created these public speaking activities to address common areas of concern with high schoolers.
 Most students fear the nature of a speech class, use too many fillers when speaking, and focus on one area, such as volume and forget about the rest: non-verbal communication, tone, eye contact, etc.

 Through coaching speech, spending many weekends at speech tournaments, and teaching public speaking, I created these public speaking activities.
 I’ve seen variations of these or adapted these from activities geared toward younger students.
 These speech activities should work well with high school students, but you can modify them for middle school or college speech classes.

 These are included in my public speaking unit as well because they can be used numerous times.